Market Times:

 Bitcoin Whales Explained

 Bitcoin whales are individuals or organizations holding a substantial share of BTC.
-With the large amounts of Bitcoin in their wallet, they have the potential to significantly impact price movements with their trading tactics.
+With large amounts of Bitcoin in their wallet, they have the potential to significantly impact price movements with their trading tactics.

-Consequently, the crypto traders and investors closely monitor whales ’ accounts since the movement of massive BTC holdings in their wallets gives them the upper hand to sway Bitcoin’s supply and demand with their trades, triggering price fluctuations.
+Consequently, crypto traders and investors closely monitor whales ’ accounts since the movement of massive BTC holdings in their wallets gives them the upper hand to sway Bitcoin’s supply and demand with their trades, triggering price fluctuations.

-When whales add to their Bitcoin stash, prices tend to soar due to the size of their trades because it gives the public the impression of a high demand for the asset.
+When whales add to their Bitcoin stash, prices tend to soar due to the size of their trades because it gives the public the impression of high demand for the asset.
 Conversely, if a Bitcoin whale opts to exit their position by selling a portion of their holdings, the price tends to respond with a decline.

 However, it is not in all cases that the movement of whales’ funds signals a sell-off.
 Sometimes, they could be changing wallets or exchanges.

-While whale’s activities are often open to the public, with their wallets tracked by the trading community, there are occasions when they opt for over-the-counter (OTC) crypto trading to minimize their impact on prices.
+While whales’ activities are often open to the public, with their wallets tracked by the trading community, there are occasions when they opt for over-the-counter (OTC) crypto trading to minimize their impact on prices.

 Whales are known to hold a significant share of the total circulating supply.
 As of March 2024, the distribution of Bitcoin ownership is highly concentrated.
 Only three Bitcoin addresses hold between 100,000 and 1 million BTC, totaling 577,502 BTC.
 The next 108 largest owners possess a combined total of 2,437,765 BTC, with individual holdings ranging from 10,000 to 100,000 BTC.
 These 111 wealthiest addresses collectively account for approximately 15.34% of the total Bitcoin supply.